 Once you’ve done your research and you understand the type of brand name you want, it’s time to come up with ideas.
 The best brand names are often a result of brainstorming and group collaboration.
 Develop as many names as possible.
 These can then be shortlisted later, but first you have to be creative.
 Create a space where ideas are being thrown around and bounced off each other freely.

 Take a sample of your favourite brand names and test them.
 Ask friends, collogues or customers.
 Be sure to consider to find out the following about your potential brand names:

 Is it Distinctive – Does your name stand out from the crowd?
-If your name is to similar to existing competitors you run the risk of being confused and are likely competing with them directly for search and digital landscape.
+If your name is to similar to existing competitors you run the risk of being confused.
+Avoid competing with them directly for search and digital landscape.

 Is it Suggestive – How does your brand name convey a message?
 Does it say something about what your product does?
 Does it convey attitude?
-Does it convey tone phonetically?
+How does it convey tone phonetically?

 Does it sound good – Does your name sound pleasing when said aloud?
 Does it feature alliteration (Coca-cola) or assonance (repeated vowel sound Zoho) a name that is fun to say is a good way to increase memory in early phases

 Is it available – Make sure your name is available and the digital real estate is available.
 There is no point coming up with a name and strategy only to find out that you won’t be able to own the domain space for your brand name in your country.

 Based on the initial testing pick a favourite and refine it, work on any areas for improvement to get it just right.

 Test again and make sure you have improved the areas you were hoping too.